 Where a borrower falls into arrears, the lender must provide the borrower with:

-the required regulatory information sheet or the National Homelessness Advice Service (NHAS) leaflet on mortgage arrears
+the required regulatory information sheet or the guide Are you worried about your mortgage

-information on the current monthly instalments and the amounts paid for the last two years, and
+information on the current monthly instalments and the amounts paid for the last two years

-information on the amount of arrears, which should include:
+The lender must also give the borrower information about the amount of arrears, which should include:

 the total amount of the arrears

-the total outstanding of the mortgage or the home purchase plan, and
+the total outstanding on the mortgage or the home purchase plan, and

-whether interest or charges have been or will be added, and, where appropriate, details or an estimate of the interest or charges that may be payable
+whether interest or charges have been or will be added

-The other steps a lender should take prior to issuing a claim for possession include:
+The other steps a lender should take prior to issuing a claim for possession include to:

 advise the borrower to contact the local authority housing department